Sex In The Time of Pandemic

-You’re not alone if sex is the last thing on your mind at the moment.
+You’re not alone if sex is the last thing on your mind at the moment, and hasn't been for a while.

 Adapting to change as a permanent fixture is hard.
 Especially when it’s thrust upon us.
 The now-not-so-novel coronavirus has taken its toll on everything from our budgets, to our homes, to our relationships, to our schools, to our grocery shopping routines and our sex lives.
 It’s easy to fall into the trap of thinking now is not the time to bother working on our sex lives, there are bigger fish to fry in a crisis such as this.
 Except I’d argue this is the perfect time to make sex matter, because the way to a happy heart, especially in crisis, is through simplicity.
 Sex is seen as frivolous and unnecessary, but this has more to do with stigma and social discomfort than anything based in fact.
 The research confirms that sex, when satisfying, bolsters mental and emotional well being, strengthens relationships, assists with sleep disorders and can reduce anxiety…in addition to simply feeling great.
 All of these side effects of sex make now, the right time.